 In 1934, British Imperial Airways issued a request for a small four-passenger monoplane airliner for charter operations.
-Avro responded with a scaled-down version of the Avro Eighteen, designed the "Avro 652", with twin Armstrong Siddely Cheetah V seven-cylinder air-cooled radial engines, providing 215 kW (290 HP) each and driving two-bladed propellers, with the taildragger landing gear.
-The main gear retracted into the engine nacelles, but the tail gear was fixed.
+Avro responded with a scaled-down version of the Avro Eighteen, designed the "Avro 652", with twin Armstrong Siddely Cheetah V seven-cylinder air-cooled radial engines, providing 215 kW (290 HP) each and driving two-bladed propellers.
+Landing gear was of taildragger configuration; the main gear retracted into the engine nacelles, but the tail gear was fixed.

 The first flight of the initial Avro 652 prototype was on 7 January 1935; this machine and a second Avro 652 were delivered to Imperial Airways two months later.
 The design was very "clean", and the Avro 652 had an excellent, by the standards of the time, cruise speed of 266 KPH (165 MPH).

 * While Avro was working to fulfill the Imperial Airways requirement, the British Air Ministry issued a requirement, "G.18/35", for a new coastal reconnaissance and patrol aircraft for the Royal Air Force (RAF).
 De Havilland responded with a derivative of the company's D.H.89A Dragon Rapide biplane", while Avro responded with a modified version of the Avro 652, the "Avro 652A".